RUB-SysSec/Probfuscator/README.md

 The prototype uses [CCI Metadata](https://ccimetadata.codeplex.com/) as a framework.
 If you want to use it, please use the Visual Studio Solution to compile the "Probfuscator" project.
 This creates a console application which can obfuscate arbitrary methods.

-In order to obfuscate a function, you can for example execute the following command:
+In order to obfuscate a function you can, for example, execute the following command:

 ```bash